sarperdag/SEHumanizedTimeDiff/README.markdown

 To do
 ---------------------
-French, German, [...], Spanish translations
+- French, German, [...], Spanish language support.

 License
 ---------------------